 - Once covered, take clean water and rinse the surface completely.
 If the blotchy marks are still present, repeat the above process with more pressure.

 - Dry the surface once done and ensure you remember to rinse and dry the bath after each use going forward!

 How To Remove Scratches From A Stone Bath

 As your stone bath ages, so will the amount of wear and tear that it succumbs to.
 Stone resin is a renewable material which means if scratches are present on your stone bath the surface can be renewed back to its immaculate condition.

 - Firstly, you should give the damaged area a thorough clean.
 This gets rid of any film on the surface of the bath that could stop you reaching the scratches below.

 - Ensure the surface is still damp and use a sponge scourer to lightly rub, as hard pressure could cause more scratches to appear.

 - Use a straight line motion to rub over the scratch, changing to a horizontal motion every now and then to cover the full area.
 Rinse the pad as you are doing this to remove any residue that has accumulated on the sponge.

 - Check to see that the scratch has been removed before using clean water to rinse and dry the surface.
 Once dried, you will be able to see if the area you have treated has blended in with the rest of the bath surface.
 If it is highly noticeable, try repeating the steps with a larger area of the stone bath to help with blending.

-To find out more about our stone baths, why not get in touch with the Lusso Stone team today?
-With a wide range of stone baths and stone basins to choose from, you can transform your bathroom into your perfect space.
+To find out more about our stone baths, why not get in touch with the Lusso team today?
+Contact our team for more information 0203 3704057 .